Nara-Bigi/Bike-Stores/README.md

 It is measured based on these categories:

-Year
+• Year
-Month
+• Month
-State
+• State
-Store
+• Store
-Customers
+• Bike Category
-Sales representatives
+• Sales representatives
-Bike Category
+• Customers